-Compassion plays a huge role in the nursing practice.
-The value statements of the healthcare profession highlight respect, compassion and care.
+Compassion plays a huge role in nursing practice.
+The value statements of the healthcare profession highlight respect, compassion, and care.
 The lack of compassion has a negative impact on patients, particularly the elderly and those suffering from terminal illnesses.
-Studies have shown that factors, such as staffing levels, skill mix and patient dependency often affect the level of compassion shown by nurses.
+Studies have shown that factors, such as staffing levels, skill mix, and patient dependency often affect the level of compassion shown by nurses.

 Working environments that are less than ideal can also affect the quality of care provided to patients by nursing staff.
 Compassionate care is expressed more effectively with actions than words.

 The absence or presence of compassion usually makes a lasting impression on both patients and their relatives.
-It helps shape perceptions around quality of care in a given hospital or other healthcare facility.
-Improving experience of care provides the desired value for families and patients.
+It helps shape perceptions around quality of care in a given hospital or other healthcare facilities.
+Improving the experience of care provides the desired value for families and patients.

 Some studies have shown that compassion impacts the effectiveness of treatment.
 Patients attended by a compassionate nurse tend to share more information about symptoms and concerns.
 In turn, this allows the practitioner to make an accurate diagnosis.

 Compassion requires staff to give something in the form of kind acts or words.
-However, personal factors, fatigue or organizational circumstances can hamper quality of care.
-These factors create an unwanted gap between the practitioner’s intentions and their capabilities.
-The absence of compassion often attracts outrage from the media, the public or civic organizations.
+However, personal factors, fatigue, or organizational circumstances can hamper the quality of care.
+These factors create an unwanted gap between the practitioner’s intentions and capabilities.
+The absence of compassion often attracts outrage from the media, the public, or civic organizations.

-Compassion begins with basic care, such as ensuring that patients are well fed, comfortable, helped to the toilet and that pain is managed.
-In addition, it also encompasses respect, empathy and recognizes the uniqueness of an individual.
-It entails real dialogue on a human-to-human basis than practitioner to patient.
+Compassion begins with basic care, such as ensuring that patients are well-fed, comfortable, helped to the toilet and that pain is managed.
+In addition, it also encompasses respect, empathy, and recognizes the uniqueness of an individual.
+It entails real dialogue on a human-to-human basis than practitioner to the patient.